suit-wg/information-model/draft-ietf-suit-information-model.md

 --- abstract

 Vulnerabilities with Internet of Things (IoT) devices have raised the need for a solid and secure firmware update mechanism that is also suitable for constrained devices.
-Incorporating such update mechanism to fix vulnerabilities, to update configuration settings as well as adding new functionality is recommended by security experts.
+Incorporating such an update mechanism to fix vulnerabilities, to update configuration settings, as well as adding new functionality is recommended by security experts.

-One component of such a firmware update is the meta-data, or manifest, that describes the firmware image(s) and offers appropriate protection.
-This document describes all the information that must be present in the manifest.
+One component of such a firmware update is a concise and machine-processable meta-data document, or manifest, that describes the firmware image(s) and offers appropriate protection.
+This document describes the information that must be present in the manifest.

 --- middle

 #  Introduction

-The information model describes all the information elements required to secure firmware updates of IoT devices from the threats described in {{threat-model}} and enable the user stories captured in {{user-stories}}.
-These threats and user stories are not intended to be an exhaustive list of the threats against IoT devices, nor of the possible use cases of firmware update; instead they are intended to describe the threats against firmware update in isolation and provide sufficient motivation to provide information elements that cover a wide range of use cases.
-The information model does not define the encoding, ordering, or structure of information elements, only their semantics.
+The information model describes all the information elements required to secure firmware updates of IoT devices from the threats described in {{threat-model}} and enables the user stories captured in {{user-stories}}.
+These threats and user stories are not intended to be an exhaustive list of the threats against IoT devices, nor of the possible user stories that describe how to conduct a firmware update.
+Instead they are intended to describe the threats against firmware updates in isolation and provide sufficient motivation to specify the information elements that cover a wide range of user stories.
+The information model does not define the serialization, encoding, ordering, or structure of information elements, only their semantics.

 Because the information model covers a wide range of user stories and a wide range of threats, not all information elements apply to all scenarios.
-As a result, many information elements could be considered optional to implement and optional to use, depending on which threats exist in a particular system and which use cases are required.
+As a result, various information elements could be considered optional to implement and optional to use, depending on which threats exist in a particular domain of application and which user stories are required.
 Elements marked as mandatory provide baseline security and usability properties that are expected to be required for most applications.
 Those elements are mandatory to implement and mandatory to use.
 Elements marked as recommended provide important security or usability properties that are needed on most devices.
 Elements marked as optional enable security or usability properties that are useful in some applications.

+The definition of some of the information elements include examples that illustrate their semantics and how they are intended to be used.

 #  Conventions and Terminology

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.

 This document uses terms defined in {{I-D.ietf-suit-architecture}}.
 The term 'Operator' refers to both, Device and Network Operator.

 This document treats devices with a homogeneous storage architecture as devices with a heterogeneous storage architecture, but with a single storage subsystem.

+## Requirements Notation

+{::boilerplate bcp14}

 # Manifest Information Elements

-Each manifest element is anchored in a security requirement or a usability requirement.
-The manifest elements are described below and justified by their requirements.
+Each manifest information element is anchored in a security requirement or a usability requirement.
+The manifest elements are described below, justified by their requirements.

-## Manifest Element: version identifier of the manifest structure {#element-version-id}
+## Manifest Element: Version ID of the manifest structure {#element-version-id}

 An identifier that describes which iteration of the manifest format is contained in the structure.